Dear Speaker,

 And that acting lesson translates perfectly to real life.

 Speaking can get in the way of listening.
-I can certainly attest to that.
 I’ve been on both sides of it.
 I haven’t listened, and I haven’t been listened to.
-When communication is absent, that is to say, when listening is absent, and when things carry on like that for a while, that’s when relationships of various kinds die.
+When communication is absent, that is to say, when listening is absent, relationships of various kinds die.
 Both sides need to be heard.
-There’s no avoiding the necessity of that.

-When I haven’t listened, I acted like I’m the only one that matters.
-Whether or not I realized it at the time.
+When I haven’t listened, I acted like I’m the only one who matters, whether or not I realized it at the time.

-When the other person hasn’t listened, I’ve felt multiple painful things.
-Real or imagined.
-I’ve felt that I don’t matter, that I don’t have a voice, that I’m powerless, that I’m not needed, that I have nothing to say and nothing worth listening to, that they don’t care about me, and so on.
+When the other person hasn’t listened, I’ve felt that I don’t matter, that I don’t have a voice, that I’m powerless, that I’m not needed, that I have nothing to say and nothing worth listening to, that they don’t care about me, and so on.

-Then I’ve realized those are things that other people have felt when I haven’t listened.
-And it hurts when I’ve identified with what I’ve put them through.
+Then I realized other people have felt those things when I haven’t listened.
+And it hurts when I’ve identified with what I put them through.
 It hasn’t only been my pain that matters.
 Their pain matters, too.

-I’ve seen that I need to get past my own pain long enough and quickly enough so I can be present and really listen.
+I’ve seen that I need to get past my pain long enough and quickly enough to be present and really listen.
 That’s when I get to help bear others’ burdens.
 Why not?
-Our burdens get so big that it can be too much to deal with on our own.
-We’re here to help each other after all.
+Our burdens get so big that it can be too much to deal with alone.
+We’re here to help each other.
 Otherwise, what is life about?

-I have had multiple people throughout my life listen to me.
+I have had multiple people listen to me.
 Really listen.
 And I’m extremely grateful for them and for those times.
 I haven’t always had to listen only.
 I’ve been listened to as well.

-I’ve heard that half of the people who go to counselors go simply because they need to be heard and that no one else in their lives will really listen to them.
-I’ve gone to a counselor, too, and I found that it does help.
+I’ve heard that half of those who go to counselors go to be heard and that no one else they know will really listen to them.
+I’ve gone to a counselor, too, and I found it does help.
 My depression and my anxiety measurably decreased, among other benefits.
 I had a safe space to speak and be listened to.
 That’s worth more than gold.

-Maybe I played the role of a counselor over the course of multiple decades when I listened and others talked for hours on end.
-They felt safe enough to speak and be listened to.
-Perhaps they didn’t have that from many others in their lives.
+Maybe I played the role of a counselor for decades when I listened, and others talked for hours on end.
+They felt safe enough to speak and be heard.
+Perhaps they didn’t have that from many others they knew.

-Wouldn’t it help make someone’s life if you provided a safe space for them to speak and be listened to?
+Wouldn’t it help make someone’s life if you provided a safe space for them to speak and be heard?
 Not just their day.
 Their life.

 Is the Solution to Listen More Than You Speak?

-I’ve seen big businesses repeatedly asking for feedback from their customers and clients.
+I’ve seen big businesses repeatedly asking for customer and client feedback.
 They want to hear from you.
-I consider that willingness to listen to be one of the reasons why they got so big in the first place and why they’ve stayed that way.
+That willingness to listen could be why they got so big in the first place and why they’ve stayed that way.

 While it’s true that each person might as well have the words “Make me feel important” on their foreheads, what do you think is the most effective way to make them feel important?